apathetic/apathetic-v3/src/content/posts/2021-01-10-overflowing-menus.md

 {% note %}
 * we no longer need to set a CSS var to reserve margin
 * we extend our options in the second IntersectionObserver, using a negative `rootMargin` instead
 * both IntersectionObservers will call the same `toggle` method (from above) upon intersection.
-The logic for this (isShrinking, isOverflowing) is discussed in the next section
+The logic for this (isIntersecting, isOverflowing) is discussed in the next section

 {% endnote %}